-The logging user interface has moved to the Logs Viewer in the Cloud Platform Console.
+The logging user interface has moved to the Stackdriver Logs Viewer in the GCP Console.
 The new user interface is improved to better support the way you use your logs.
 While the basic idea of browsing and viewing logs remains the same, the new Logs Viewer provides the following enhancements:

 New capabilities unavailable in the old Admin Console: